padiix/RecORDER/README.md

 3. You are half way there, next you need to add the script in the `Tools > Scripts`
    > Click the "+" button and select the Python script I created.
    >
-   > For simplicity you can place the script in location where you installed your OBS, here's the relative path: `obs-studio\data\obs-plugins\frontend-tools\scripts`
+   > For simplicity, you can place the script in location where you installed your OBS, here's the relative path: `obs-studio\data\obs-plugins\frontend-tools\scripts`
 4. Configure the script in a way you see fit
-   > Explaination for parts of the settings:
+   > Explanation for parts of the settings:
    > - "Add name of the game as a recording prefix" checkbox - if you want your recordings to look like this:
    >     - Voices of The Void - %Filename Formatting%
    >     - Filename Formatting is configured in `Settings > Advanced > Recording`